ArturoDent/find-and-transform/searchInPanel.md

 "isRegex": <boolean>,

-"filesToInclude": "",            // default is "" = current workspace
+"filesToInclude": "<paths or variables>",      // default is "" = current workspace
-// using the empty string `""` as the value for `filesToInclude` will clear any prior value for
+// "filesToInclude": "",            // using the empty string `""` as the value for `filesToInclude`
-// the `files to include` input box in the Search Panel and result in the default
+                                    // will clear any prior value from the "files to include" input

+"filesToExclude": "<paths or variables>",
+// "filesToExclude": "",           // using the empty string `""` as the value for `filesToExclude`
+                                   // will clear any prior value from the "files to exclude" input

 "preserveCase": <boolean>,